copernicus-mogley/zkav.club/opportunities/README.md

 If you want to help outside the open roles, join a skill network (transcription, event production, post-production, and more).
 Start with [Gigs (skill networks)](#gigs-skill-networks), then follow the steps in [Get involved](#get-involved).

-When work shows up, we share what it is, when it’s due, and what it pays.
+When work shows up, we'll send you the details: what it is, when it’s due, and what it pays.
 If you’re available, you take it.
 If not, no stress.

 We keep scopes simple: what it is, what "done" means, and what it pays.
 See [What we care about](#what-we-care-about).